-From mascots to American history, we’re sharing some of our favorite fun facts about higher education.
+From the oldest college sporting event to deceptive statues, we’re sharing some of our favorite fun facts about higher education.

 Graduation etymology.

 One of the first colonial colleges, Queen’s College was founded in 1766, before the American Revolution.
-Decades later, it was renamed Rutgers University in honor of Colonel Henry Rutgers (ironically, a graduate of King’s College, which is now known as Columbia University).
+Decades later, it was renamed Rutgers College (and eventually Rutgers University) in honor of Colonel Henry Rutgers.
+He is, ironically, a graduate of King’s College, which is now known as Columbia University.
+These were just two of nine colleges originally funded by the colony or England that are still operating.
+The others are Harvard University, the College of William and Mary, Yale University, Princeton University, Brown University, Dartmouth College, and the University of Pen

 Landmark moments for women in higher ed.